cplusplus/SG20/README.md

   This directory contains configuration files that control various aspects of how the guidelines document is built.
     - pandoc_templates:
-      This directory contains document templates used in by pandoc during the document build process.
+      This directory contains document templates used by pandoc during the document build process.
     - spellcheck:
       The directory contains lists of additional works and ignorable errors